Extend your backpack with these 3 tried-and-true ways.

-A good backpack makes or breaks a hiking experience – which is why many hikers and trekkers are willing to invest in high quality ones.
+A good backpack for hiking makes or breaks a hiking experience – which is why many hikers and trekkers are willing to invest in high quality ones.

 However, they are usually neglected and not properly taken care of.

-In order to extend its life, get your money’s worth by following 3 simple steps!
+In order to extend its lifespan, follow these 3 simple steps!

 Light clean or deep clean?